$\sigma$-VQE: Excited-state preparation of quantum many-body scars with shallow circuits: sigma -VQE

 This highlights the importance of the squaring of the first term to minimize $C(\theta)$ for eigenstates at $\lambda=E_{\mathrm{tar}}$: any state that is a coherent superposition of different eigenstates incurs a positive variance penalty.
-Unless otherwise stated we set $E_{\mathrm{tar}}=0$, which matches the embedded scar energy in our testbed models which we define later in Sec. \ref{sec:scars}.
-We additionally set $a=b=1/2$ throughout. \\
+We fix $a+b=1$ as only their relative weighting is meaningful, while an overall common rescaling would simply rescale the cost function.
+We therefore use $a=b=1/2$ as a simple symmetric benchmark choice rather than as a finely tuned optimum.
+Unless otherwise stated we set $E_{\mathrm{tar}}=0$, which matches the embedded scar energy in our testbed models which we define later in Sec. \ref{sec:scars}. \\